 The C&NW was purchased by Union Pacific in 1995, who now owns the remaining three segments as their Dows and Alden Industrial Leads, as well as their Estherville Subdivision.
 Portions of the route in Grundy County are known as the Pioneer Trail.

-Located south of Livermore, this large deck girder bridge crosses the E. Fork Des Moines River.
+Located in the town of Goldfield, this large deck girder bridge crosses the Boone River.